The world's fastest picosecond range high voltage semiconductor switches and generators.

 New PPM series of picosecond pulse generator modules with improved output pulse stability, improved cooling, and increased max repetition rate.

 Updated information about picosecond pulse generators.
 Uploaded new information about PPG-3/200, PPG-4/100, and PI-5/100.

 January 10, 2019

 Updated information about nanosecond pulse generators.

 February 15, 2018

 Uploaded information about NPG-18/100k burst mode nanosecond pulse generators with up to 100kHz repetition rate.

-Megaimpulse Ltd. was founded in 1992 at Solid State Electronics Division of Ioffe Physico-Technical Institute, which is one of the world leading physical institute in the field of semiconductors and semiconductor electronics.
-The fundamental research performed in Ioffe Institute laboratories during the last 30 years allows us to develop a range of principally new semiconductor devices such as RSD, DSRD, FID, DLD, SAS and significantly increase the ability of the semiconductors for high power, high voltage and ultrafast applications.
+Megaimpulse Ltd. was founded in 1992 at Solid State Electronics Division of Ioffe Physico-Technical Institute, which is one of the world-leading physical institutes in the field of semiconductors and semiconductor electronics.
+The fundamental research performed in Ioffe Institute laboratories during the last 30 years allows us to develop a range of principally new semiconductor devices such as RSD, DSRD, FID, DLD, SAS and significantly increase the ability of the semiconductors for high power, high voltage, and ultrafast applications.
 And now we are working in tight contact with Ioffe Institute and permanently improving the parameters of our devices.